RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 Installing is as simple as importing the .OVF template on the Hypervisor.

 Verify that the requirements(cpu/mem etc) are met.
 Thin provisioning the harddrives is possible.
-It should not use more than 10gb of disk.
+It should not use more than 10gb of disk, but specify 200 GB so you have time to catch any issues.

 Placement in the datacenter
 ------------